MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/information-architecture-modern-experience.md

 - **Search experiences** – How your users “consume” information architecture in addition to browsing.
 - **Personalized content experiences** – How specific content is targeted to certain users and groups of users.

 Designing the optimal structure for hubs, sites, and pages requires sufficient planning.
 It also requires knowledge of the domain, content, understanding the user experience, awareness of design approaches, and best practices in Microsoft SharePoint.
 Even with a good plan, information architecture is a continuous process.
 Over time, organizations change, people change, and projects change.
-Over time you will learn about your users, which will allow for adjustments that make content more discoverable.
+Over time you'll learn about your users, which will allow for adjustments that make content more discoverable.

 ## Understand your role and how to collaborate

-Information architecture for your organization will be the most effective by collaborating with many types of roles involved in your intranet such as: intranet owners, departmental business owners, IT administrators, and hub owners just to name a few.
+Information architecture for your organization is most effective when many types of roles collaborate on your intranet, such as: intranet owners, departmental business owners, IT administrators, and hub owners just to name a few.
 Learn more about how each role plays a part in planning, implementing, and managing ongoing maintenance for organizational information architecture.

 ![Information architecture roles](media/roles.png)